artstorm/paypal-donations/readme.txt

 = Version 1.7 - 19 Feb 2013 =
  * Moved the development to [GitHub](https://github.com/artstorm/paypal-donations).
  * Refactored code to comply with the PSR-2 standard.
- * Bumped miniumum PHP version to 5.2.4.
+ * Bumped minimum PHP version to 5.2.4.
  * Bumped minimum required WordPress version to WordPress 2.8.

 = Version 1.6 - 13 Mar 2012 =